Jesus in Christianity: Incarnation, Nativity and Second Adam

 In patristic theology, Paul's contrasting of Jesus as the new man versus Adam provided a framework for discussing the uniqueness of the birth of Jesus and the ensuing events of his life.
-The nativity of Jesus thus began to serve as the starting point for "cosmic Christology" in which the birth, life and Resurrection of Jesus have universal implications.
-The concept of Jesus as the "new man" repeats in the cycle of birth and rebirth of Jesus from his nativity to his Resurrection: following his birth, through his morality and obedience to the Father, Jesus began a "new harmony" in the relationship between God the Father and man.
-The nativity and Resurrection of Jesus thus created the author and exemplar of a new humanity.
-In this view, the birth, death and Resurrection of Jesus brought about salvation, undoing the damage of Adam.
+The nativity of Jesus thus began to serve as the starting point for "cosmic Christology" in which the birth, life and resurrection of Jesus have universal implications.
+The concept of Jesus as the "new man" repeats in the cycle of birth and rebirth of Jesus from his nativity to his resurrection: following his birth, through his morality and obedience to the Father, Jesus began a "new harmony" in the relationship between God the Father and man.
+The nativity and resurrection of Jesus thus created the author and exemplar of a new humanity.
+In this view, the birth, death and resurrection of Jesus brought about salvation, undoing the damage of Adam.

-As the biological son of David, Jesus would be of the Jewish race, ethnicity, nation, and culture.
+Christians believe Jesus was from the Davidic line; as the biological son of David, he would be of the Jewish race, ethnicity, nation, and culture.
 One argument against this would be a contradiction in Jesus' genealogies: Matthew saying he is the son of Solomon and Luke saying he is the son of Nathan—Solomon and Nathan being brothers.
 John of Damascus taught that there is no contradiction, for Nathan wed Solomon's wife after Solomon died in accordance with scripture, namely, yibbum (the mitzvah that a man must marry his brother's childless widow).

 Jesus grew up in Galilee and much of his ministry took place there.
 The languages spoken in Galilee and Judea during the 1st century AD include Jewish Palestinian Aramaic, Hebrew, and Greek, with Aramaic being predominant.
 There is substantial consensus that Jesus gave most of his teachings in Aramaic in the Galilean dialect.